Ayushhu/Residential-Solar-Power-Generation-System/README.md

 Analyze Results: Examine the simulation results to assess energy production, efficiency, and any potential improvements.

-Notes:
-This project is intended for educational and demonstrative purposes and can be further extended or customized for real-world applications.

-Ensure that the components used in your physical setup meet safety and efficiency standards.
+Precautions : Ensure that the components used in your physical setup meet safety and efficiency standards.

 Feel free to contribute, report issues, or suggest improvements to this project!